TheLazySquid/Gimloader/docs/api.md

 Removes all patches with a given ID.
 You should use this in your onStop function if you added any patches.

+### GL.contextMenu

+`GL.contextMenu.showContextMenu(options: DropdownProps, x: number, y: number): () => void`

+This displays an [ant-design dropdown](https://ant.design/components/dropdown) at the given x and y coordinates.
+The options are the same as the options for the dropdown component.
+Returns a function that will remove the context menu.

+`GL.contextMenu.createReactContextMenu(options: DropdownProps, element: ReactElement): ReactElement`

+Will attach a dropdown menu to a given react element.
+The options are the same as the options for the dropdown component.

 ### Events

 Gimloader also has a few events that you can listen to: